 After traveling for months in Asia, we were SO excited to finally find an amazing salad spot.
 You can custom make your own salads or choose one of their delicious concoctions.
 We loved this place so much, we ate here all three days for lunch.

 This place recently opened in Itaewon when we arrived and I cannot find it anywhere on google or social media.
 We had such a delicious meal there and the service was fantastic!
 It’s located at the corner street of our Airbnb.

-There is an INSANE amount of Western, Korean, and Eastern cuisines in Itaewon, you’ll almost feel overwhelmed at the amount of choices!
+There is an INSANE amount of Western, Korean, and Eastern cuisines (and street food) in Itaewon, you’ll almost feel overwhelmed at the amount of choices!
 My best advice is to tap into TripAdvisor for your desired cuisine in your area.

 Mistake Room (Itaewon):

 A GREAT spot for drinks with a great atmosphere.
 It’s small in there, so it may be tough to get a table.

 If you’re in need of a haircut (male or female) or even more, then Michel is your man.
 He is super fast, efficient, affordable ($18USD Mens Cut) and his shop is adorable.
 He’s located just up the hill opposite the McDonalds.

 The gym at the Hamilton Hotel was our go-to spot to workout every day.
 They have more than enough weights and equipment to get in a great workout.
 The coolest part about the gyms is that they provide workout clothes when you enter, so everyone is wearing the same gym pantsuit (hahaha). $15,000KRW per use ($14USD).

 There’s a few currency exchanges at Incheon Airport, but take note that Seoul and Jeju are VERY credit card user-friendly cities.
 Even taxis take credit cards for payment.